gsandf/template-file/README.md

 template-file stuff.json 'src/**/*.abc' build/
 ```

-Compile all HTML files in `src/` to `dist/` using the result of a JavaScript module:
+Compile all HTML files in `src/` to `dist/` using the exported result of a JavaScript module:

 ```shell
 template-file retrieveData.js 'src/**/*.html' './dist'